JAPAN POSSESSES VERY FEW NATURAL RESOURCES WHICH MEANS IT HAS TO RELY ON COMMODITY IMPORTS: ESPECIALLY ENERGY IMPORTS

 It is difficult for Japan to get away from nuclear power, especially because there are no domestic energy reserves that can be used to keep a highly industrialized society going.

 However, Japan is in a special situation, due to the nuclear disaster in Fukushima in 2011, which was caused by the tectonic shifts deep inside the earth.
 The seismic activity near the coast of Japan led to a violent earthquake in the Pacific, and the tidal wave destroyed the oldest nuclear reactor of Tokyo Electric Power Company (Tepco) in Fukushima, Daiishi 1.
 The cost of solving this problem are truly astronomical, as in the explosion at the Chernobyl nuclear power plant.
 Radioactively contaminated water spilled from Daiishi 1 has had to be sucked off so that radioactively contaminated groundwater does not flow into the Pacific.
 The radioactive water is collected and stored in large barrels near the nuclear reactor to minimize the damage.
 Chugoku Electric Power Co. also planned to put the new Shimane nuclear reactor into operation.
+There has been considerable momentum to get the nuclear power plant up and running, but so far the power plant has not yet been commissioned.
 The reactor is located on the western coast of Japan.

-However, this did not happen.
-Despite safety updates that make it practically impossible for Fukushima to repeat itself, it was not possible to convince the local population and government to operate the nuclear reactor.
-Among other things, watertight security doors were put in place, as well as building huge walls to avoid that tidal waves can hit the plant.
-In all seriousness, Japan only has one energy source that could contribute to Japan’s energy needs, and that is geothermal energy.
+Despite safety updates that make it practically impossible for Fukushima to repeat itself, it was not possible to convince the population to build and operate any more nuclear reactors.
+Among other things, watertight security doors and protection from tidal waves have to be put in place for nuclear power plants located near the sea.
+In all seriousness, Japan only has one renewable energy source that could contribute to Japan’s energy needs, and that is geothermal energy.
 Due to the tectonic activity, the heat from the ground can be used thermally to generate electricity.
 However, this will certainly be a long-term solution.
 Geothermal energy cannot be commercialised as well as nuclear power.
 Japan’s use of solar and wind energy is very limited.
 Japan is too far north for solar energy, and there is a lack of land to commercialize wind energy.